 A Lucky Star

 Alexa has now returned home and continues to recover.
 Further surgery will be required for her injuries in the future, but in the meantime, she is happy to be at home with her sister and her parents.

-“We feel fortunate such good care was available to Alexa at Miami Children’s,” says Kim.
-“We are eternally thankful for the skilled surgeons and medical staff at Miami Children’s who cared for her.
+“We feel fortunate such good care was available to Alexa at Nicklaus Children's,” says Kim.
+“We are eternally thankful for the skilled surgeons and medical staff at Nicklaus Children's who cared for her.
 We couldn’t have asked for anything more.”

-For more information, to make an appointment or to contact the MCH Department of Pediatric Surgery, please call (305) 662-8320.
+For more information, to make an appointment or to contact the Nicklaus Children's Hospital Department of Pediatric Surgery, please call (305) 662-8320.

 Additional Pediatric Surgery & Anesthesiology Information: